 Close the

-PreparedStatement,Statement, andConnectionobjects to release database resources to reduce resource consumption and avoid performance issues.The sample code is as follows:
+PreparedStatement,Statement, andConnectionobjects to release the associated database resources and avoid resource consumption and performance issues.Code:

 ps.close(); stmt.close(); conn.close();